-Shanny Peer's accomplishments as Director include spearheading the Centennial celebration of the Maison Française in 2013, researching and curating a physical exhibition, online exhibition, and catalog on the 100-year history of the Maison Française and completing a major renovation of the Maison Française.
+Shanny Peer's accomplishments as Director include spearheading the Centennial celebration of the Maison Française in 2013, researching and curating a physical exhibition, online exhibition, and catalog on the 100-year history of the Maison Française, and completing a major historic renovation of the Maison Française.
 She curates and produces the programming of the Columbia Maison Francaise, working in collaboration with partners across Columbia, including the Department of French, Institute of African Studies, Alliance Program, European Institute, Department of History, School of the Arts, Heyman Center for the Humanities, SIPA, and Earth Institute.

 Shanny is co-curator and co-producer of the annual Festival du Monde NYC with Le Monde Media Group.
 The first annual festival was originally scheduled to take place at Columbia in April 2020, but was be postponed due to COVID and will be rescheduled in 2021 or 2022.

 Shanny is currently also pursuing a passionate commitment to learning more about climate change, and working towards an M.A. in Climate and Society at Columbia's Earth Institute.